Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Related Work

 \section{Related Work}

 }

-\textbf{Machine Learning Approaches.} Typically, all approaches for clinical prediction tasks based on PPG data rely on a combination of signal processing and machine learning, where the precise focus varies considerably across different approaches.
-At one end of the spectrum, approaches relying on clinically interpretable features focus heavily on signal processing to extract meaningful features and typically use comparably simple classification/regression models to perform the prediction.
-At the other end of the spectrum, deep learning methods using raw time series as input with as little signal processing as possible rely on complex prediction models to extract and process meaningful features by themselves.
-In between, there are classifiers based on image-representations, that leverage signal processing tools to turn raw waveforms into image representations and then most commonly also rely on deep learning models to perform the prediction.
+\textbf{Overview of Learning Paradigms for PPG Analysis.} To clarify the structure of this section, we organize prior work primarily by the input representation used for PPG analysis rather than by the learning algorithm.
+Specifically, we distinguish between models operating on raw time-series signals, engineered or clinically interpretable features, and image-based representations.
+While similar architectures (e.g., CNNs or RNNs) may appear across categories, the defining criterion is the form of the input representation.
+Typically, all approaches for clinical prediction tasks based on PPG data rely on a combination of signal processing and machine learning, where the precise focus varies considerably across different approaches.
+At one end of the spectrum, approaches relying on clinically interpretable features focus heavily on signal processing to extract meaningful features, and typically use comparably simple classification/regression models to perform the prediction.
+At the other end of the spectrum, deep learning methods using raw time series as input with as little signal processing as possible, rely on complex prediction models to extract and process meaningful features by themselves.
+In between, there are classifiers based on image-representations, that leverage signal processing tools to turn raw waveforms into image representations, and then most commonly also rely on deep learning models to perform the prediction.